Home » Symptoms » Dog Symptoms A-Z » Lameness Shifting

 Lameness Shifting in Dogs

-Lameness shifting in dogs refers to a symptom where the dog limps periodically or irregularly in different legs.
-This lameness can shift from leg to leg and does not occur constantly in the same place.
+Shifting leg lameness in dogs describes a symptom where the dog limps periodically or irregularly on different legs.
+This lameness can switch from leg to leg and does not occur consistently in the same place.

 Can Occur with the Following Diseases: